STSA-Structura/learn-algorithms/docs/A1TwoPointersPattern/ValidPalindrome.md

 1. You can run this program and verify if the logic works for various palindrome test cases.
 2. You can also add more test cases for edge cases, like empty strings or strings with special characters.

-Let me know if you'd like to modify or add more functionality to this!

 ---

-Absolutely!
-Let's enhance the project by adding Gradle support and organizing the code into multiple Java files within packages.

 ### Project Structure: